sefyjo/timeline/README.md

 # Timeline

-A microsite to present historic event per thematic.
+A microsite for presenting historic event per thematic.
 ### How use it

 coming soon...